DanielXMoore/Hera/README.md

 **Handler**: A mapping from the matched choice to a language primitive.
 Handlers are attached to rule choices by adding `->` after the choice.
+Optionally, `->` can be preceded by a return type annotation of the form `::type`.
-The most general handler is JavaScript code indented four spaces beneath the choice.
+The most general handler is JavaScript/TypeScript code indented beneath the choice, which `return`s the desired value for the matched choice.
 This code can also refer to the default value (strings for terminals, arrays for sequences or repetitions) via `$0`, or to the `n`th matching item in the topmost sequence via `$n`.